Pick and place automation refers to using robots and automated equipment to pick up items from point A and place them in point B.

 Why automate your pick-and-place operation?
 If you run a manufacturing facility, automating your pick and place processes should be priority #1.

-Here are some simple reasons why:
+Here are some simple benefits:

-- Cut costs: Automating repetitive tasks reduces or outright eliminates the need for additional staffing to handle increased production.
+- Cut costs: Automating repetitive jobs reduces or outright eliminates the need for additional staffing to handle increased production.
 Plus, it also lowers the risk of tragic workplace injuries and errors that could halt operations.

 - Boost quality: Robots provide consistent, precise placement and picking.
-They don't get tired, distracted by life situations, or absent-minded, so they handle each part with care and accuracy.
+They don't get tired, distracted by life situations, or absent-minded, so they handle each part with care and accuracy

 Read about the 3 types of pick and place mechanisms next.